Eli Sharabi: Post-release

 After his release, Sharabi began physical and psychological rehabilitation.
 Following a brief mourning period for his family, he began a public advocacy campaign for the remaining hostages and the return of bodies held by Hamas.
 He gave an interview to Uvda sharing his experiences in captivity.
 He traveled to the United States, met President Donald Trump at the White House, and addressed the United Nations Security Council.

 In May 2025, he published the book Hostage through Sella Meir.
 The book, the first of its kind, describes his captivity experiences.
 It sold over 20,000 copies within a week and received "Gold Book" status in Israel.
 It was published in the US on the second anniversary of the October 7 attacks by Harper Influence, an imprint of HarperCollins.
 The book reached the top-10 list of bestsellers of the New York Times and the Sunday Times by October 20, 2025.

+In February 2026, Sharabi attended the piano concert of fellow released hostage Alon Ohel, who dedicated his solo performance of "Yesh Li Sikui" (I have a Chance) by Eviatar Banai to Sharabi stating that Sharabi had helped save him by his approach to life and recounted their experiences together.
+Sharabi was in attendance for the performance.

+In July 2026, Sharabi criticised Benjamin Netanyahu following his interview with Channel 14 in which the Prime Minister said that he had “lost a little weight” in response to being asked how the October 7 attacks and their aftermath had changed him.
+Sharabi also described as "impertinent" comments made by Bezalel Smotrich in which the latter had taken credit for the release of hostages who had been held in Gaza.